Jeankaneki/IMADPROJECT2025/README.md

 This appears designed as a simple but effective tool for helping users overcome "food decision fatigue" by providing  quick time-appropriate meal Suggestions.

-THE SCREENSHOTS OF THE APP CAN BE FOUND ABOVE IN THE MAIN BRANCH AS SCREENSHOTS.
+Here are THE SCREENSHOTS OF THE APP.
 Nice project!

 ![Screenshot_20250405_224145.png](Screenshot_20250405_224145.png)